French Canadians: Religion

 Catholicism is the chief denomination amongst French Canadians.
 The kingdom of France forbade non-Catholic settlement in New France from 1629 onward; thus, almost all French settlers of Canada were Catholic.
 In the United States, some families of French-Canadian origin have converted to Protestantism.
 Until the 1960s, religion was a central component of French-Canadian national identity.
 The Church parish was the focal point of civic life in French-Canadian society, and religious orders ran French-Canadian schools, hospitals and orphanages and were very influential in everyday life in general.
 During the Quiet Revolution of the 1960s, however, the practice of Catholicism dropped drastically.
+In 2025 however, there was a reported rise in adult baptisms and an increased number of baptisms of people over the age of 7.
+The Catholic Church of Quebec described the recent increase in baptisms among adults and adolescents as a "surprising phenomenon … gaining momentum" and that interest in Catholic baptism is "especially present" in young people and in adults from immigrant backgrounds.
+Later on Holy Saturday in 2026, it was reported that young people were joining the Catholic Church due to the presence of priests and young influencers on social media platforms such as TikTok and Instagram.
+Other reasons for young people joining the Catholic Church was reported to be due to taking an interest in Quebec's religious heritage so that they could "understand their identity."